kuolAx/blackjack_simluator/README.md

 Simple CLI tool for playing blackjack.
 -
-Rules:
+Notes:
 -
--> the deck contains of 6 x 52 standard card decks
+-> the deck contains of 6 card decks with 52 standard cards each
 -> the deck is reshuffled after every hand to make card counting unprofitable
 -> the format used is "placeholder for ruleset"
--> using only numbers to identify the card value, since suits do not matter in blackjack
+-> using only numbers for now to identify the card value, since suits do not matter in blackjack

-possible implementation goals:
+possible feature goals:
 -
 -> ace being 1 or 11 points logic
 -> usage of actual cards to make splitting possible